U.S. jury finds Macau billionaire guilty in U.N. bribery case

 Broderick scheduled an Aug.
 7 hearing to decide whether to revoke bail.

-Prosecutors said the recipients of Ng's bribes were Francis Lorenzo, a former deputy ambassador of the Dominican Republic, and John Ashe, a former U.N.
+Prosecutors said the recipients of Ng's bribes were Francis Lorenzo, a former deputy ambassador from the Dominican Republic, and John Ashe, a former U.N.
 General Assembly president and ambassador from Antigua and Barbuda.

 Lorenzo pleaded guilty to bribery and money laundering, and testified against Ng for more than a week after agreeing to cooperate with prosecutors.